-- Sift flour, cocoa powder, sugar, baking soda, baking powder, and salt together in a large bowl.
+Sift the flour, cocoa powder, baking soda, baking powder, and salt together in a large bowl.

-- In another bowl, mix coffee, vinegar, vanilla and oil.
-Pour wet mixture over dry.
-Whisk briefly, until incorporated.
+Add the dry ingredients to the bowl.
+Whisk the batter briefly, until incorporated.
 Be careful not to overmix.
 As soon as you see no more streaks of dry mixture, stop whisking.

 Cookies and Cream frosting

-- Pour white chocolate into a microwave safe bowl.
-Microwave white chocolate in 30 second intervals, until melted.
+Pour the white chocolate into a microwave safe bowl.
+Microwave the white chocolate in 30 second intervals, whisking in between.
 Stir until it’s completely melted.
-Set aside to cool slightly.
+Set aside to cool.

-- In the bowl of a mixer, start creaming cream cheese and butter together, by beating for a couple of minutes on medium speed.
+In the bowl of a mixer, start creaming the cream cheese and butter together, by beating for a couple of minutes on medium speed.

-- Once cream cheese and butter are fluffy, add melted white chocolate and keep creaming on medium speed until incorporated.
+Once the cream cheese and butter are fluffy, add the melted white chocolate and keep creaming on medium speed until incorporated.

-- Add confectioners sugar and mix on low speed until incorporated.
+Add 4 cups of confectioners sugar and mix on low speed until incorporated.
 Raise speed to medium, add vanilla, cookie crumbs, and mix until incorporated.

-- Put filling in a piping bag fitted with tip of choice to pipe on your cupcakes.
+Put the frosting in a piping bag fitted with tip of choice to pipe on your cupcakes.

-- Pipe frosting over cupcakes and top with an Oreo cookie.
+Pipe the frosting over cupcakes and top with an Oreo cookie.